ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

     PyMAPDL is taking longer than expected to connect to an MAPDL session.
 Checking if there are any available licenses...

-You might consider to increase the starting timeout before trying other options.
-The start timeout can be increased using:
+First try increasing the starting timeout using this code:

 .. code:: python